mohamed-hussein11/Immunology-Courses/Fundamentals-of-Immunology-Specialization/01-Innate-Immunity-and-B-Cell-Function/notes.md

 - Gene rearrangement in B-cell development
 - Recombination signal sequences and mechanism details
 - Antibody diversity and class switching
 - Synthesis and secretion of immunoglobulins
-- Practice quiz on immunoglobulin genes

 ---